linupinto/FBGO-MLP-RGaussian-Edit/SRC/Rgauss_cifar_README.md

 ## Key features
 - ✅Full Gradient Optimization method is considered
-- ✅Two hidden layer and a single output layer
+- ✅Two hidden layer and a single output layer.
+-   The code is customized to work on any number of hidden layers and hidden nodes
 - ✅R-Gaussian activation in each nodes of the hidden layer.
 - ✅Linear activation in the output layer
 - ✅Uses standard normalized CIFAR data

-### Manin highlight
+### Main highlight
-- 🚀This approach can be extended to any number of hidden layers and nodes
+- 🚀The code is customized to work on any number of hidden layers and hidden nodes